WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

 But it seems that the contract doesn’t use any hash function or integer comparison, so why are they needed?
 The reason is that storage variables require these implicit arguments in order to compute the actual memory address of this variable.
 This may not be needed in simple variables such as balance, but with maps computing the Pedersen hash is part of what read() and write() do.
 In this example, we are accesing to storage using system calls, so that why it is required the implicit argument syscall_ptr.

-## Function Arguments
+## 3.2 Function Arguments

 Let's continue talking about functions.
-If we want to create an external function that may get an array of field elements as an argument, we need to define two consecutive argument: a_length of type felt and a of type felt*.
+If we want to create an external function that may get an array of field elements as an argument, we need to define two consecutive argument: a_length of type `felt` and a of type `felt*`.
 This arguments are the length of the array and the pointer to the first element of the array.
 For example:

 ```
 @external